heyMP/summit-app/APPFLOW.md

 # Application Flow

+## Application loading
+For "in audience" users, the user will scan the QR code on the microcontroller.
+The QR code will take them to our web application where we will grab the UUID of the microcontroller from the URL.
+We will store this in memory and in `localStorage` in case of a browser refresh.

+For "at home" users...
+(NEED TO WORK THIS OUT)

 ## Connection
 When the application first loads in the browser, we establish a connection to the web socket.
 When the `onopen` callback for the web socket fires,